Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 If you’re wondering what factors affect rates for seniors, companies care about more than just age.
 Your recent driving history will also impact how your premium is calculated, as will your gender, credit history, and details about the city where you live.

-Look at the table below, which compares the average car insurance rates by age and gender for senior citizens by age from Geico and Progressive.
-We used Maine and Louisiana because they are the states with the lowest and highest insurance rates in the nation, respectively.
+The table below compares the average car insurance rates by age and gender for senior citizens by age from Geico and Progressive.
+We used Maine and Louisiana because they are the states with the nation’s lowest and highest insurance rates, respectively.

 Average Monthly Auto Insurance Rates for Senior Drivers by Age